-Boris Johnson under fire: Loses majority, takes heat from Hugh Grant
+Boris Johnson loses control of Brexit agenda, takes criticism on all sides

 But a wave of opposition has slowed that momentum.
 Many officials, including former Tory Parliamentary Member Sarah Wollaston, have crossed party lines to stop Johnson’s plan.

-Critics recently submitted a motion to Commons Speaker John Bercow for an emergency debate.
-If successful, they would propose a bill forcing the prime minister to ask for a Brexit delay until Jan.
-31, unless they approve a new deal or vote in favor of a no-deal by Oct.
-19.

-Johnson said Parliamentary members’ opposition to his plan would “destroy any chance of negotiating a new deal” and that he would push for a general election on Oct.
+Johnson said Parliamentary members’ resistance to his plan would “destroy any chance of negotiating a new deal” and that he would push for a general election on Oct.
 14 if they are successful in passing no-deal legislation.
-There are thought to be about 15 defectors.

 What do you think?